darkwing/PostMessager/README.md

 			this.reply('Got it!',source,origin);
 		}
 	});

+	/* Send a message to the iFrame! */ messager.send('Hello from the parent window!',domain);

 PostMessager handles sending, receiving, and replying to messages.
 Optimally you would add an instance to each frame.